jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** Enter the following prompt:

 > Based on the PRD at docs/debt-calculator.md, create a technical implementation plan in a new file named docs/debt-calculator-plan.md.
-Break down the work into discrete steps for our existing Next.js app.
+Break down the work into discrete steps for our existing Next.js app.   **Important for debt calculation logic**: Use a simple month-by-month simulation approach.
+Avoid complex financial formulas - keep the math straightforward and iterative.
 Once this plan is created STOP and I'll review it.

+**⚠️ Note:** Notice the explicit instructions given around debt calculation logic.
+This was added because Gemini will sometimes *really* struggle and go down weird rabbit holes when implementing these calculations.
+Claude does not seem to have this problem.

 **(Wait for the AI to generate the new plan file, and be sure to save the file.)**